-Breast-feeding seems like it should be a no-brainer.
+Breastfeeding seems like it should be a no-brainer.

-- the cradle hold
+- cradle hold

-- the cross-cradle hold
+- cross-cradle hold

-- the football hold
+- football hold

-- the lying hold
+- side-lying hold

 The cradle hold is a classic.
-It’s the OG of breast-feeding holds.
+It’s the OG of breastfeeding holds.

 You’ll also be holding their head with the hand of the supporting arm, so again, making sure you have armrests or pillows is important.
 Your free arm will be used to hold your feeding breast from underneath in a position that makes it easier for your baby to latch on.

-In a chair with armrests or using supportive pillows, hold your baby at your side with your arm bent and your palm facing up.
+In a chair with armrests or using supportive pillows, hold your baby at your side with your arm bent and your palm facing up, similar to how you’d hold a football while running.
 Your baby’s back will be on your forearm and their head will be in your hand.

-The Mayo Clinic advises tracking your babies’ feeding habits by recording how long and how often they both nurse, plus keeping a tally of wet and poopy diapers.
+The Mayo Clinic advises tracking your babies’ feeding habits by recording how long and how often they each nurse, plus keeping a tally of wet and poopy diapers.
 For pumped milk, track how much each baby takes in a feeding.

-As you become more familiar with breast-feeding your babies, you can experiment with nursing them both at the same time.
+As you become used to breastfeeding your babies, you can experiment with nursing them both at the same time.
 For some moms, this is a convenient timesaver.
 Others find that their babies prefer nursing individually, and that’s fine, too.

 You might try nursing your babies individually during the day, and both of them at the same time at night.
-Remember, there’s no wrong way to breast-feed your twins, as long as both babies are thriving and you’re comfortable.
+Remember, there’s no wrong way to breastfeed your twins, as long as both babies are thriving and you’re comfortable.

-Positions for Breast-Feeding Twins
+Positions for breastfeeding twins

-If you’d like to try breast-feeding your twins at the same time, here are a few positions to consider.
+If you’d like to try breastfeeding your twins at the same time, here are a few positions to consider.
 The important thing is finding a position that’s comfortable for you and allows your babies to latch well.

 Your babies’ bottoms will fit into the insides of your elbows, and their heads will be at nipple level.
-Hold the back of each baby’s head to provide support.
+Hold the back of each baby’s head.
 You can also try laying your babies on pillows in front of you.
 Turn their bodies in toward you, using your palms to support their heads.

-- Cradle-clutch hold: In this position, one baby is tucked against you in the cradle position, while the other baby is against you in the clutch position explained above.
+In this position, one baby is tucked against you in the cradle position, while the other baby is against you in the clutch position explained above.
 This is a good option if you have one baby with a particularly good latch (put that baby in the cradle position).

 As you begin, it’s helpful to have an extra set of hands to help you get all those pillows and babies situated.
 And if one baby takes more time to latch properly, try latching them first.
 Then relax and enjoy.